MBieleke/maikbieleke-com/content/authors/admin/_index.md

 ---
 # Display name
-title: Maik Bieleke
+title: Dr. Maik Bieleke

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Senior Researcher in Psychology
+role: Senior Researcher Psychology

 # Organizations/Affiliations to show in About widget
 organizations: